 Use Papier if: your mind wanders and you don’t want to lose a thought – but you don’t want to get too distracted.

-Fimga is a tool that marries creativity and collaboration elements in an elegant and intuitive interface.
-It’s a great tool to manage all your snackable creative.
-With their component library and a design system that’s built for the web, it’s easy to manage and collaborate on creative.
+Figma is a tool that marries creativity and collaboration elements in an elegant and intuitive interface.
+It’s a great tool to manage all your snackable creativity.
+With their component library and a design system that’s built for the web, it’s easy to manage and collaborate on creative projects.

-Use Figma if: You want to build a consistent brand library, with creative that is centralized and easy to manage.
+Use Figma if: You want to build a consistent brand library, with creativity that is centralized and easy to manage.